Juntos in NC

 What is Juntos?

 Juntos (pronounced “Who-n-toes”) means “Together” in Spanish and works to unite community partners to provide Latino 8-12th grade students and their parents with knowledge, skills, and resources to prevent youth from dropping out and to encourage families to work together to gain access to college.
 Research shows that Latino youth are at greatest risk for dropping out of school between the 9th and 10th grades.
 The Juntos Program reduces this risk by bringing together cohorts of 8th grade youth to support each other for 3-5 years as they enter high school and prepare together for higher education.
-The multifaceted partnerships between Extension’s 4-H and FCS agents, school and college administrators and staff, and other community volunteers are what makes the Juntos Program a sustainable success in many communities across the U.S.
+The multifaceted partnerships between Extension’s 4-H and FCS agents, school and college administrators and staff, and other community volunteers are what makes the Juntos Program a sustainable success in many communities across the U.S. For some examples of our work you can visit Atul arvind.
+In our school, any chemical preparations, doping, anabolics, chemical additives and research chemistry like this are prohibited.
+All that can cause an increase in temperature, mental instability.

 Our Four Components